 Island Hopping in Caramoan Bicol

 I lived in Camarines Sur for 3 years when I was still a kid but I’d never heard of Caramoan until Survivor came.
 Camarimes Sur should be thankful to Survivor as it has given Caramoan the fame and stand of one of the prime destination in the country.
 I have seen how Cam Sur rises in terms of tourism.
-Naga City which is part of Cam Sur is only known for Peñafrancia Festival.
+Naga City, which is part of Camarines Sur, has been known for Peñafrancia Festival.
 As time flies, the region evolves from building the first SM in Bicol Region in Naga City, the impressive Cam Sur Watersports Complex in Pili and the boost of Caramoan Peninsula.
 These are just few places to visit in Cam Sur, and I know there are still great places to explore (and I hope to keep as is) in the region.